-RESET button Never use the to terminate program execution during a disk write routine.
-RESET causes the disk to immediately terminate anv and return the read/write operation head the to home position, even if it is in the middle of writing a sector.
+Never use the RESET button to terminate program execution during a disk write routine.
+RESET causes the disk to immediately terminate any operation and return the read/write head to the home position, even if it is in the middle of writing a sector.
 Thus, it is possible that a half-written sector may be left in the file following a RESET operation.
 Any subsequent attempt to read the half-sector results in an error.
-To avoid this problem, always use the HALT/STEP key if you wish to halt program execution durina а routine.
-HALT/STEP permits the disk to write disk complete the write operation for the current sector before terminating the data transfer.
+To avoid this problem, always use the HALT/STEP key if you wish to halt program execution during a disk write routine.
+HALT/STEP permits the disk to complete the write operation for the current sector before terminating the data transfer.

-5.9 THE STRUCTURE OF DATA FILES
+2.9 THE STRUCTURE OF DATA FILES